hailelagi/hailelagi.com/content/personal/first-half.md

 1. Are you increasingly applying/adapting more effectively?

 Maybe.
 I guess?
 There's only so many ways to word things that happened in the past and that are no longer in your immediate control, there's no way to upsell my years of experience unless I want to blatantly lie which is boring.
 There's always a way to sell yourself better but I'm especially unmotivated by writing/fine-tuning resumes/cover letters.
 Idk.
-It _also_ doesn't help that half my applications are to roles I'm interested in -- but not necessarly extensively "experienced in", maybe there's two lessons here:
+It _also_ doesn't help that half my applications are to roles I'm interested in -- but not necessarily extensively "experienced in", maybe there's two lessons here:
 - I'm not applying enough.
 - I need to lower my ambitions, dramatically.